WANT TO JOIN BROWN’S OLDEST ALL GENDER A CAPPELLA GROUP?

 The Keys enjoy singing both on and off College Hill.
 On-campus performances include arch sings, concerts, fundraising events, and University events.

 We perform off-campus at other colleges, local primary and secondary schools, nursing homes, private parties and gigs, and conferences.
 We also tour annually during winter break or spring break.
-In years past, the Keys have gone to Los Angeles, San Francisco, Vail, Orlando, Charleston, and, most recently, Athens, Greece.
+In years past, the Keys have gone to Los Angeles, Athens, Vail, Orlando, Charleston, and, most recently, the San Francisco Bay Area.